okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/token-inline-hook/main/index.md

 ## Set up the sample Express application

 The sample Node.js Express application is designed to demonstrate the [Authorization Code flow](/docs/guides/implement-grant-type/authcode/main/), and includes an Okta-hosted Login sample used in this token inline hook guide.
-Access the code from the following github repository and use the following instructions to set up your sample application.
+Access the code from the following GitHub repository and use the following instructions to set up your sample application.

 * [Express Sample Applications for Okta](https://github.com/okta/samples-nodejs-express-4)